Oh Say Can You Say?: Money

 In the fifth one, a man should leave his pet called a Grox home when he travels by air.
 However, if he takes him with him, they doubly charge costs, and he must pack up and lock up the Grox in a Grox box which costs much, much more than any fox boxes.
 So, to fly with his foxes, it's a lot cheaper than spend a lot of money on boxes for Groxes.

 Thimble or Shingle

 In the sixth one, the dog-like creature asks one which will cost more and to choose between a thimble and a shingle.

 Eat at Skipper Zipp's

 In the seventh one, Skipper Zipp invites his customers to lunch at his ship called "Skipper Zipp's Clipper Ship Chip Chop Shop" where he serves delicious pork chops and crispy potato chips.

 Fuddnuddlers

 In the eighth one, the Fuddnuddler Brothers (consisting of Bipper, Bud, Skipper, Jipper, Jeffery, Jud, Horatio, Horace, Hendrix, Hud, Dinwoodie, Dinty, Dud, Fitzsimmon, Fredrick, Fud, Slinky, Stinky, Stuart, and Stud), piling up on each other's head, stand on top of their brother Lud.
-However, a dog watches as Lud sneezes, and his name will be mud when he apparently falls down.
+However, a dog watches as Lud sneezes, and his name will be changed to "mud" when he apparently falls down.